otrv4/otrv4/otrv4.md

 Note that varible length fields are encoded as DATA.
 If `phi'` is a string, it will be encoded in UTF-8.

+To make sure both participants has the same phi during DAKE, sort the instance tag by numerical order and any string passed to `phi'` lexicographically.

 ```
   session identifier mandated by the OTRv4 spec = sender and receiver's instance
     tags, or/and the query message or the whitespace tag